 HIMEM is the generic extended memory manager for DOS.
 At that time, extended memory was mostly, if not totally, used to cache data from the disk, especially from big apps.
-HIMEM puts the CPU in unreal mode and provides a simple interface to the applications that want more memory without messing with the protected mode details.
+HIMEM puts the CPU in unreal mode (or it uses LOADALL in 286) and provides a simple interface to the applications that want more memory without messing with the protected mode details.
 By enabling the A20 line, HIMEM allowed a portion of DOS COMMAND.COM to reside in the high memory area.
 Because unreal mode is still real mode, your protected mode application can do the stuff we discussed even if HIMEM.SYS is loaded.

 At that time, a form of memory now eliminated, the "expanded" memory, existed.
 Many applications were written to take advantage of it, but the modern standard was the protected mode.
 EMM386 puts the CPU in VM86 mode and maps via paging memory over 1MB to real mode segments (over 0xA0000), so an application that would like to use expanded memory can use it via EMM386.EXE.
 In addition, EMM386 allowed "devicehigh" and "loadhigh" commands in CONFIG.SYS, allowing applications to get loaded to these high segments if possible.

 Because VM86 mode is protected mode, your protected mode application cannot do the stuff we have discussed if EMM386 is loaded, for once you try LGDT your program will be terminated because ring-3 applications (remember that VM86 mode is protected mode in which the DOS application runs in ring-3), cannot set the GDT.